 The antioxidant activity of vitamin C helps to reduce fat or cholesterol oxidation in your bloodstream.
 Research indicates that the nutrient helps to lower blood pressure naturally, while lowering cholesterol levels and stimulating immune system activity that helps to repair blood vessels that have been damaged over time.

-Vitamin C is also an “anti-stress” vitamin.
+Vitamin C is also one of the “anti-stress” heart vitamins.
 It helps your body produce more anti-stress hormones.
 Stress plays a role in high blood pressure and heart disease.
 Excessive production of stress hormones is also believed to play a role in obesity.

 Calcium ascorbate and ascorbyl palmitate are the most absorbable forms of vitamin C and also the least likely to cause stomach upset.
 Straight ascorbic acid, the most common form of vitamin C, can cause heart burn, aggravate ulcers and cause other digestive complaints.